1944 Penny Value: What Is A 1944 Wheat Penny Worth? Find Out Here

 Here’s how to tell…

-The 1944 Lincoln cent is one of the most common wheat pennies, which were minted from 1909 through 1958.
+The 1944 Lincoln cent is one of the most common wheat pennies — which were made from 1909 through 1958.

-More than 2.1 billion 1944 pennies were struck at the Philadelphia, Denver, and San Francisco Mints combined — and virtually all of these one-cent coins were made from copper.
+More than 2.1 billion 1944 pennies were struck at the Philadelphia, Denver, and San Francisco Mints combined — and virtually all of these one-cent coins were made from copper (95% copper, 5% tin, and a very small amount of zinc).

-Wheat pennies from the mid-1940s differ from most other wheat cents.
-While Lincoln wheat pennies were traditionally struck in a 95% copper and 5% tin and zinc, those made from 1944 through 1946 were struck on planchets consisting of 95% copper and 5% zinc.
+However, wheat pennies from the mid-1940s differ from most other wheat cents.
+Lincoln wheat cents made from 1944 through 1946 were struck on planchets consisting of 95% copper and 5% zinc (no tin).

 Why does this matter?